 It's a dramatic depiction of zipping airplanes, trundling tanks, and roaring anti-aircraft guns

 A high note occurs early on in a challenging defensive effort on a map that you have spent the last couple missions slowly conquering.
-A massive wave of German armor arrives that will likely see your forces pushed back to the near point of destruction before your (scripted) reinforcements arrive.
-It’s thrilling, and later campaign missions become even more interesting, as the game constantly adds new units and tactics to keep you on your toes.
+A massive wave of German armor arrives that sees your forces pushed back to the near point of destruction before your – scripted – reinforcements arrive.
+It’s thrilling, and later campaign missions become even more exciting, as the game constantly adds new units and tactics to keep you on your toes.

-Like many games of that era that sought to portray themselves as grim and realistic, Company of Heroes features a desaturated brown and gray palette that while accurate is not too pleasant to look at.
-What is impressive is the level of detail wrapped up in all that brown/gray.
+Just as many games of that era that sought to portray themselves as grim and realistic, Company of Heroes features a de-saturated brown and gray palette that while accurate, is not too pleasant to look at.
+What is impressive is the level of detail wrapped up in all that brown and gray.
 Buildings and walls crumble realistically.
 Explosions scorch the landscape.
 Soldiers fall with puffs of blood.
 Vehicles lose control, flame out, and skid off the road to blow up.

-However, with such a great campaign, Company of Heroes is an easy recommendation for anyone with an iPad that likes real-time strategy.
+Company of Heroes also doesn’t have multiplayer, though you can still play skirmish mode if you’ve finished everything else.
+But with such a great campaign, Company of Heroes is an easy recommendation for anyone with Android or iOS device that enjoys real-time strategy.
 It’s an exciting and unique experience that’s a good fit for mobile play.
 Now, everyone put Dawn of War II on your vision boards!